-- 6. Move to the other SlideSmart operator. - 7.
-Using Smart DC Controller buttons, access DUAL GATE display through the Installer Menu. - 8.
+- 6. Move to the other SlideSmart operator. - Using Smart DC Controller buttons, access DUAL GATE display through the Installer Menu. - 8.
 Perform the same steps, 1 through 5, but address the operator as SECONDARY, setting 1.

 When SlideSmart operator has been designated as the primary and the other as secondary, the dualgate operators will be in constant communication, most often, in a peer-to-peer relationship.
-For example,

-Any control input that is attached to the secondary unit will be recognized by the primary once the Installer Menu is properly configured in both units.
+For example, unit will be recognized by primary once Installer Menu is properly configured in both units.